Edgar Lau

 "Edgar" Lau Shek Fai (born 2 April 1991) is a Hong Kong racing driver currently competing in the TCR International Series.
 Having previously competed in the Asian Le Mans Series Sprint Cup and Zhuhai Pan Delta Super Racing Festival amongst others.

 Racing career

 Lau began his career in 2014 in the 25 Hours of Thunderhill endurance race, and took part in the race two times in 2014 and 2015.
 Both times participating in the E3 class, winning the class in 2014.
-In 2015 he switched to the Zhuhai Pan Delta Super Racing Festival, taking two victories in 2015, he continued racing there in 2016 taking a single victory.
+In 2015, he switched to the Zhuhai Pan Delta Super Racing Festival, taking two victories in 2015, he continued racing there in 2016 taking a single victory.
 He also raced in the Asian Le Mans Series Sprint Cup for 2016 season, taking a single victory on his way to finishing fifth in the championships LMP3 standings.

-In November 2016 it was announced that he would race in the TCR International Series, driving a SEAT León TCR for Asia Racing Team.
+In November 2016, it was announced that Lau would race in the TCR International Series, driving a SEAT León TCR for Asia Racing Team.